svenyurgensson/imperator-redactor/README.md

 This project is a fork of original imperavi-rails gem: https://github.com/tanraya/imperavi-rails

-My point was to simplify things and to provide up-to-date support of last available imperavi javascript editor codebase
+My point was to simplify things and to provide up-to-date support of last available imperavi javascript editor codebase.

 What is Imperavi?
 Imperavi is open-source, lightweight and really pretty-looking wysiwyg editor written with JQuery.
-Look at the demo page: http://imperavi.com/redactor/examples/ .
-Like it?
+Look at the demo page: http://redactorjs.com/ .
+Do you like it?

 I created this mountable engine with Imperavi so now you can easily integrate this editor into your app.